DIYbiosphere/sphere/docs/help/add-entry-member.md

 This is the tutorial (6 steps) to add a new entry for members.
 To edit an existing entry go to our [editing tutorial].
 Keep a look out for our [helpful hints]!

-Tutorial for non-members is [7 steps] and for team members (diplomats, editors) is [4 steps].
+Tutorial for non-members is [7 steps] and for team members (managers, editors) is [4 steps].
 Learn more about our [development community]

 {% include _notices/warning.html title="Before you begin, you should:" text="Have a [GitHub account](https://github.com/join), abide by our [Code of Conduct](http://sphere.diybio.org/about/coc/), and agree to our [Copyright Terms](http://sphere.diybio.org/about/copyright/license/)." %}